Do you want to raise chickens in your backyard? Well now is the time to start planning. We love having backyard chickens.

-- It’s important for us in Illinois to choose hens that can survive in the cold (yes, they stay outside all year long)
+- It’s important for us in Illinois to choose hens that can survive in the cold winter months (yes, they stay outside all year long)

-- Friendly temperment was also a big consideration
+- Friendly temperament was also a big consideration

-We are on our 3rd batch of hens and we have had all of the following at some point.
-We’ve loved them all but we especially loved the Orpingtons because they were super friendly and interactive with us, however, because they were so sweet they both were victims of raccoons.
+We are on our 4th batch of hens and we have had all of the following at some point.
+We loved them all but we especially loved the buff Orpingtons because they were super friendly and interactive with us, however, because they were so sweet they both were victims of raccoons.